programmedtorun/Coin/README.md

 hour?
 Or will that just result in a gloppy, grey mess of different events each cancelling each other out with not enough detail to be actionable?
+  - If we can get a critical mass of which way the market will move on a few key coins I think this may be a better route, the more I think about it.
+Like lets PURPOSLY give the model 100 or 500 coins that we think would be good to track pumps.
+We can then get specific information on these coins easier from the APIs instead of grabbing all coins and trying to listen to see if ANY are out there...
+I'm just brainstorming here.
+But the thing is, it is difficult to get all coins or a large amount of coins in 1 API call, unless we subscribe to a service, though you might have a better way of getting responses with more coins with more info using 1 or so requests.

 2. Do we have to narrow the predictions for just certain events?
+- We should track the sentiment meter for coins (can get from coin gecko coin id) how do ppl feel about a coin is the sentiment meter.
+As for events I'm not sure exactly what you mean.
+There are news articles we can pull and parse through.
+I have a coin gecko feed that pulls in 'status updates' into the maser config, a partnerships announcement or software update i am considering positive status updates

 3. "certain" events like "a coin spiking" will always occur so we have to narrow it down even more.